KYVENetwork/docs/docs/protocol_devs/general_concepts/runtimes.md

   getDataItem(v: Validator, source: string, key: string): Promise<DataItem>;

   /**
-   * Prevalidates a data item right after is was retrieved from source.
+   * Prevalidates a data item right after it was retrieved from source.
    * If the prevalidation fails the item gets rejected and never makes
    * it to the local cache.
 If the prevalidation succeeds the item gets
-   * transformed and written to cache were it is used from submission
+   * transformed and written to cache where it is used from submission
    * of proposals or bundle validation.
    *
    * Deterministic behavior is required